pymacaron/pymacaron/README.md

     raise Exception('wtf!')

     # Or, much better, you can raise a custom exception that subclasses
-    # KlueMicroServiceException: it will automatically be converted into an
+    # PyMacaronException: it will automatically be converted into an
     # Error json, with the proper status, error code and error message set, and
     # returned to the caller
-    raise MyChildOfKlueMicroServiceException('wtf!')
+    raise MyChildOfPyMacaronException('wtf!')

-    # You could also just return an instance of KlueMicroServiceException
+    # You could also just return an instance of PyMacaronException
-    return MyChildOfKlueMicroServiceException('wtf!')
+    return MyChildOfPyMacaronException('wtf!')

     # Or you can return an Error model instance (not recommended)
     return ApiPool.myapi.model.Error(